Dart-Code/Website/_docs/debugging-commands.md

 ## Flutter: Open Observatory Timeline

-This command opens the Timeline view of the Obersvatory tool which can be useful for debugging performance issues.
+This command opens the Timeline view of the Observatory tool which can be useful for debugging performance issues.

 ## Flutter: Toggle Baseline Painting